Jewish Community Foundation of Los Angeles

 Team Approach for Capacity Building: For Next Stage Grants, the Foundation explicitly encourages applicants to "develop a strategy team of invested stakeholders, including senior leadership, staff, and board, who would participate in executing proposed capacity building plans."
 This demonstrates institutional commitment.

-Innovation and Inclusivity: Cutting Edge Grants specifically seek "innovative programs that build a vibrant and inclusive LA Jewish community."
+Innovation and Inclusivity: Cutting Edge Grants specifically seek "innovative programmes that build a vibrant and inclusive LA Jewish community."
 Recent recipients addressed antisemitism, uplifted diverse Jewish populations (Latin, Asian, Misrahi, Sephardic), and promoted health and wellbeing.

-Examples of 2024 Funded Organizations:
+Examples of Funded Organisations:

 - Newer/smaller initiatives: Pico Union Project, Fuente Latina, JIMENA, Our Big Kitchen Los Angeles